thiblahute/meson-website/Gnome-module.md

 Returns an opaque object containing the source files.
 Add it to a top level target's source list.

+## compile_vapi

+Creates a vapi file from gir.
+The first argument is the name of the library.

+* `sources`: the gir source to generate the vapi from
+* `packages`: vapi packages that are depended upon
+* `metadata_dirs`: extra directories to include for metadata files
+* `gir_dirs`: extra directories to include for gir files
+* `vapi_dirs`: extra directories to include for vapi files

+Returns a custom dependency that can be included when building other vapi or vala binaries.

+*Added 0.36.0*

 ## gtkdoc

 Compiles and installs gtkdoc documentation.
 Takes one positional arguments; The name of the module.